DMIT-2018/DMIT-2018.github.io/topics/ux/ReadMe.md

 The benefit of developing a plan before you start writing code is that it gives you a chance to confirm your general understanding of both the problem and your proposed solution.
 It allows you to "fact-check" your design and uncover any problems.
 Additionally, it gives you a set of page mockups that you can run by your end users and client to validate your understanding.

 Development plans save you time as a developer, because they reduce the liklihood of you spending time on code that doesn't meet the needs of the user.

+The structure of your development plan can vary according to your needs.
+For some organizations, you may have to follow particular standards in setting up a formal development plan that will be reviewed by other developers or team leads.
+In other cases, a simple hand-drawn sketch with some bullet point will be enough.
+Always be sure to learn what is expected in putting together a plan, and don't be surprised when your plans need to change because of new discoveries or requirements.